Laser Treatments for Glaucoma

 Before the treatment, your eyes will be anaesthetised so you will feel little or no pain or discomfort during the treatment.
-Additional drops may be used prior to the procedure and after the procedure for optimal outcome and to control any inflammation.
+Additional drops may be used before the procedure and after the procedure for optimal outcome and to control any inflammation.

-If you have glaucoma or ocular hypertension in both eyes, you can have laser treatment to both eyes on the same day.
+If you have glaucoma or ocular hypertension in both eyes, you can have laser treatment on both eyes on the same day.

-Learn more about London and Birmingham’s best laser eye surgeon, Mr Tariq Ayoub.
+Learn more about one of London and Birmingham’s best laser eye surgeons, Mr Tariq Ayoub.

 How long does it take to recover after laser treatment for glaucoma?